-This is a narrow strip of land, cover-ing an area of about three hundred miles, from the Atlantic ocean along the Mediterranean.
+Secondly, we have the dwindling, last year there was a balance of four and now limited practically to the million francs in favor of the protect economic and military resources of coast line only, Spanish protectorate.
+This is a narrow strip of land, covering an area of about three hundred miles, from the Atlantic ocean along the Mediterranean.
 The towns of Teuton, Ceuta and Melilla are the chief centers in this section.

-Thirdly, we have the so-called in-ternational Tangler section.
+Thirdly, we have the so-called international Tangier seciton.
 This covers an area of about 150 square miles.
-Tanglers is governed accord-ing to terms of a treaty signed in Paris on December 18, 1923, by France, Cleant Parision, and Spain.
-Since the Great Britain and Spain.
-Since the signing of this treaty American finan cial interests have protested against its terms and have in the last few months succeeded thru the pressure of the state department to secure certain modifications of the Paris con vention provisions.
+Tangiers is governed according to terms of a treaty signed in Paris on December 18, 1923, by France, Great Britain and Spain.
+Since the signing of this treaty American financial interests have protested against its terms and have in the last few months succeeded thru the pressure of the state department to secure certain modifications of the Paris convention provisions.